Paying for PrEP

 • Descovy (tenofovir alafenamide/emtricitabine) DIN: 02454424

-One option for people who currently do not have drug coverage is to buy a private plan (e.g. Blue Cross, Green Shield) before starting PrEP.
-If you do not have any pre-existing health conditions, a private plan can be a cheap way to get PrEP.
-Your provider may be able to refer you to someone who can help you figure out the best drug coverage for you .
+If you don’t have an insurance plan for medications, you can consider buying a private plan (e.g. Blue Cross, Green Shield) before starting PrEP.
+If you do not have any pre-existing health conditions, a private plan can be an affordable way to get PrEP.
+Your health care provider may be able to refer you to someone who can help find the best coverage for your needs.

 People with no or limited drug coverage